 This brings into scope the starting point for defining requests and some helper methods.
 All examples in this guide assume that this import is in place.

-And that’s all you need to start using sttp!
+And that’s all you need to start using sttp client!
 To create and send your first request, import the above, type

-sttp. and see where your IDE’s auto-complete gets you!
-Or, read on about the basics of defining requests.
+basicRequest. and see where your IDE’s auto-complete gets you!
+Here’s a simple request, using the synchronous backend: